 If your 2 cards equal a number that’s close to 21 you can pick another card which is called a ‘hit’ or you can choose to stay or ‘stand’ where your hand remains as is.
-If you choose to ‘hit’ another card and your total point value exceeds 21 points you will automatically lose that round at online casino NZ.
+If you choose to ‘hit’ another card and your total point value exceeds 21 points, you will automatically lose that round at the highest rated NZ online casino websites.

 If your 2 cards are an Ace and a face value of 10 equalling 21 on the first round that is a ‘Blackjack’ hand.

 Tricks of the Trade to Increase Your Winnings